in28minutes/getting-started-in-5-steps/README.md

 ## First 5 Steps

-NOTE : If you are using mac, use Cmd instead of Ctrl NOTE : In Windows, use Windows -> Preferences for Preferences
+> If you are using mac, use Cmd instead of Ctrl.
+In Windows, use Windows -> Preferences for Preferences.

 - Step 1 : Create a Java &amp; Maven Project
   - Create and run a Java class